A coherent structure transport model for scrape-off layer turbulence: Calculation of the heat flux profile at the divertor plate with the GEMX code

 By integrating the Eich expression for the heat flux\cite{PhysRevLett.107.215001, 10.1063/1.4710517,Eich_2013}, we find the surprising result that that $\lambda_{avg}=\lambda_q$.
 Namely, the $\lambda_q$ defined in the Eich fit is exactly the heat-flux weighted mean value of $s-s_0$.
 Details of this result are given in the Appendix \ref{app}.

 FIG.~\ref{fig_orbits} shows the trajectories of deuterium ions that hit the lower-outer divertor plate.
-By accumulating the kinetic energy hitting the plate at mid-plane, we can get a heat flux profile, as shown in FIG.~\ref{heat_B0}. $\lambda_q$ here is the average distance from the separatrix of the particles hitting the divertor plate mapped back to the mid-plane.
+By accumulating the kinetic energy hitting the plate, we can get a heat flux on the lower outer divertor accounted at mid-plane, as shown in FIG.~\ref{heat_B0}. $\lambda_q$ here is the average distance from the separatrix of the particles hitting the divertor plate mapped back to the mid-plane.
 The results in FIG.~\ref{fig_orbits} include the equilibrium magnetic field only, and do {\it not} include the electric field from the SOLPS-ITER or the the 3D blobby CST field.
 The combined effects will be discussed in Sec.~IV.